 The exhibition of “Le Navi Antiche di Pisa” is hosted in the rooms and the aisles of the Arsenali Medicei” (the Medicean Arsenals) in Pisa.
 It is divided into eight sections.

 The first room of the Museum is focused on the history of the city of Pisa between archaeology and legend.
 It deals with its development up until the Etruscan and the Roman periods, then the arrival of the Langobards.

-The city’s relationship with the territory and the water: the floods, the region’s organization between canals and centuriations, the harbour of Pisa, the quarries and the pottery workshops, fishery, agriculture, timber, and how this intense productive activity affected the territory, causing, still in ancient times, its hydrogeological instability.
+The city’s relationship with the territory and the water: the floods, the region’s organization between canals and centuriations, the harbor of Pisa, the quarries and the pottery workshops, fishery, agriculture, timber, and how this intense productive activity affected the territory, causing, still in ancient times, its hydrogeological instability.

 The extraordinary discovery of 1998, the excavation and restoration site of the roman ships of Pisa.

-The plain of Pisa was repeatedly struck by catastrophic floods over the centuries: they were disastrous for the territory, but thanks to the archaeological excavations they allowed a detailed reconstruction of a centuries-old history consisting of ships, finds, and stories of life an trade.
+The plain of Pisa was repeatedly struck by catastrophic floods over the centuries: they were disastrous for the territory, but thanks to the archaeological excavations they allowed a detailed reconstruction of a centuries-old history consisting of ships, finds, and stories of life a trade.
 Special attention is paid to the archaeological excavation method in a wet environment.

 The account of a shipwreck and the story of a friendship: the sailor of the ship B and his dog.

-Not only the place where the ships were built, kept and repaired (the arsenals), but the ships in their entirety: how they where built in the ancient world and how they are built today, the modern excavation and recovery techniques and the restoration of archaeological wood.
+Not only the place where the ships were built, kept and repaired (the arsenals), but the ships in their entirety: how they were built in the ancient world and how they are built today, the modern excavation and recovery techniques and the restoration of archaeological wood.

 Reconstruction of the ship A’s excavation site.